Donkey Kong Jr.: Ports

-Donkey Kong Jr. was made on the NES (for which it was one of three Japanese launch games), Family Computer Disk System, Atari 2600, Atari 7800, Atari 8-bit family, ColecoVision, Coleco Adam, and Intellivision.
+Donkey Kong Jr. was ported to the NES, serving as one of three Japanese launch games on the Famicom.
+It was also ported to the Family Computer Disk System, which was released only in Japan.
+Atari released ports for the Atari 2600, Atari 7800, and Atari 8-bit computers, while Coleco released ports for the ColecoVision and Coleco Adam.
+CBS Electronics released a port for the Intellivision.
 A BBC Micro conversion was made but unreleased.
 Three Game & Watch versions of the game were also made.
 Two black-and-white versions for the New Wide Screen and Multi Screen handheld series (later under the model name Donkey Kong II), and a color version for the Tabletop and Panorama series.
-In 2002 the NES version was rereleased on the GBA add-on, the e-reader.
+In 2002 the NES version was rereleased on the GBA add-on, the e-Reader.

 Reception

-In Japan, the original arcade version was the eighth-highest-grossing arcade game of 1982.
+In Japan, the original arcade version was the eighth highest-grossing arcade game of 1982.

 Raymond Dimetrosky of Video Games Player gave the ColecoVision version a positive review.
 He compared it favorably with another ColecoVision arcade conversion released at the same time, Sega's Space Fury, writing that Donkey Kong Jr. has better graphics and gameplay.
 Computer Games magazine in 1984 reviewed the Coleco Adam version, calling it a "supergame adaptation" and the best conversion of the game.

 Donkey Kong Jr. received an award in the category of "1984 Best Videogame Audio-Visual Effects (16K or more ROM)" at the 5th annual Arkie Awards, where the judges described it as "great fun", and noted that the game was successful as a sequel–"extend[ing] the theme and present[ing] a radically different play-action" than its predecessor, Donkey Kong.

 Donkey Kong Jr. is regarded as one of the Top 100 Video Games by the Killer List of Videogames.
 It was selected to be among five arcade games chosen for history's first official video game world championship, which was filmed at Twin Galaxies in Ottumwa, Iowa by ABC-TV's That's Incredible! over the weekend of January 8–9, 1983.

 Allgame gave a review score of 4 out of 5 stars praising the graphics and sound being "exceptionally arcade-like" and the controls and play mechanics being faithful to the arcade version.